In Healthcare Law

 Can the Nurse Practitioner Use the MSO Structure?

-So, what she really wants to do is branch out of her role as an NP, collaborating with an MD into wearing a second hat which is the hat on an MSO.
+So, what she really wants to do is branch out of her role as an NP, collaborating with an MD to wear a second hat, which is the hat on an MSO.

 The MSO is going to do essentially all of the business things that otherwise would’ve been done inside a medical practice, inside the chiropractic practice.
 The MSO model is really the way for her to go because this allows her to put on a business hat, as a secondary role to her clinical hat.
 Now, she had a lot of questions, like most practitioners, most entrepreneurs starting this kind of venture.

-(Again), the key point here to remember that those are two different boxes – the clinical side and the business side.
-So typically, practitioners on a clinical side stay within the clinical entity, whereas practitioners on the business side, not practitioners but service providers on the business side can be under the MSO.
+(Again), The key point here is to remember that those are two different boxes – the clinical side and the business side.
+So typically, practitioners on the clinical side stay within the clinical entity, whereas practitioners on the business side, not practitioners but service providers on the business side, can be under the MSO.

 The Chiropractor-Physician (DC-MD Collaboration)

-Let’s turn to the chiropractor who’s creating or get involved in a multi-disciplinary practice that was initiated, sponsored by the chiropractors.
+Let’s turn to the chiropractor who’s creating or getting involved in a multidisciplinary practice that was initiated, sponsored by the chiropractors.

 You’ll see this a lot.
-We have physician clients, chiropractic clients, entrepreneur, non-clinician, ventures, who are creating organizations, telemedicine companies.
+We have physician clients, chiropractic clients, entrepreneurs, non-clinicians, ventures, who are creating organizations, telemedicine companies.
 People creating something that then draws in the medical doctor.

-So, for example, you have chiropractors that are trying to add a stem-cell practice to their existing practice, they need a medical doctor to do this.
+So, for example, you have chiropractors who are trying to add a stem-cell practice to their existing practice; they need a medical doctor to do this.

-What happened to this situation is that the MD got very enmeshed in the chiropractic web and the chiropractors didn’t create an MSO.
+What happened in this situation is that the MD got very enmeshed in the chiropractic web, and the chiropractors didn’t create an MSO.
 This creates a compliance issue really for both of them, because we get an MSO that turns into what’s called a corporate practice of medicine problem.

-The bottom line is that the chiropractors cannot hire or be supervising or be over an MD – the MD is really in his or her own separate clinical box.
+The bottom line is that the chiropractors cannot hire or supervise or be over an MD – the MD is really in his or her own separate clinical box.

 With an MSO, the MSO can manage and market the medical practice.
 In fact, they can manage and market the entire system and presumably brand everything under that MSO name.